 Further avoidance opportunities exist for Cycas megacarpa with the installation of overhead powerlines, with individuals less than 4 m potentially retained in these areas.
-The final number of Cycas megacarpa individuals to be avoided would be based on the final detailed design and subject to micro-siting requirements of transmission line infrastructure and fire safety requirements.
-Approximately 629 individuals (16.9% of individuals within the Disturbance Footprint) are mapped under 33 kV and 275 kV reticulation.
+Approximately 2,883 individuals within the Disturbance Footprint are mapped under 33 kilovolt (kV) and 275 kV reticulation.
+The final number of Cycas megacarpa individuals to be avoided will be based on the final detailed design and subject to micrositing requirements of transmission line infrastructure, Project track and hardstands.
+With regards to the final Project design, there are several options the Project is considering to reduce impacts to Cycas megacarpa.
+Some of these options include: